-Officials tasked with overseeing wastewater treatment at rest stops face several challenges.
+Officials tasked with overseeing wastewater treatment at rest stops face many challenges.
 Sporadically dotting a state’s vast highway system, a facility manager may be responsible for rest stops hundreds of miles apart.
 The rest stop waste stream is typically characterized by fluctuating loads, high levels of inorganics and high-strength concentration.
 Since most rest stops are unmanned, engineers and facility managers shopping for a wastewater treatment system must also ensure that members of public cannot access or tamper with the equipment.
-Cloacina’s line of package wastewater treatment plants for rest stops include a cutting-edge SCADA/controls package that allows multiple staff members to remotely access, monitor and make changes to the system via any device with an Internet connection.
-The system can be programmed to send multiple individuals alerts via phone call, text or email when emergency conditions arise.
+Cloacina’s line of package wastewater treatment plants for rest stops include a cutting-edge controls package that allows multiple staff members to remotely access, monitor and make changes to the system via any device with an Internet connection.
+The system can be programmed to send alerts to multiple individuals via phone call, text or email when emergency conditions arise.
 Rest stop models include a self-cleaning headworks package that screens solids upstream of the wastewater treatment plant.
-Security concerns can be addressed through installations that include, indoor, buried, partially-buried or above grade options, depending on the location and facility needs.
+Security concerns can be addressed through installations that include: Indoor, buried, partially-buried or above grade options, depending on the location and facility needs.